-- 1. Completed the College's general education requirements - Completed sufficient credit to total 158 semester hours - Completed sufficient credit to meet the total required graduate semester hours within 6 years of enrollment
+- 1. Completed the College's general education requirements - 2.
+Completed sufficient credit to total 158 semester hours - 3.
+Completed sufficient credit to meet the total required graduate semester hours within 6 years of enrollment

-- 4. Completed at Graceland University: - 47 total graduate semester hours with a minimum 37 at Graceland for Family Nurse Practitioner track 40 total graduate semester hours with a minimum 30 at Graceland for the Nurse Educator track - 5.
-Earned a grade of B or above on all graduate course work - 6.
+4. Completed at Graceland University:

+47 total graduate semester hours with a minimum of 37 at Graceland for the Family Nurse Practitioner, Adult & Gerontology Acute Care Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner concentrations

+- 5. Earned a grade of B or above on all graduate course work - 6.
 Satisfactorily completed the required thesis or research project option - 7.
 Fulfilled all financial obligations to Graceland University - 8.
-Filed an application for graduation with the office of the Registrar at least 6 months prior to anticipated graduation date.
+Filed an application for graduation with the office of the Registrar at least 12 months prior to anticipated graduation date.